bGZo/soul/pages/why-microsoft-todo-is-shits.md

-title:: draft/why-microsoft-todo-is-shits
+title:: why-microsoft-todo-is-shits
+tags:: microsoft/todo

 - Not support Markdown like https://trello.com.
-  - Also like Microsoft Office, compare with Google Online Tools -
+  - Also like Microsoft Office, compared with Google Online Tools
 - Usage design not friendly, like
   - making a task for sub-task for another task
   - multi views show up